David Boreanaz: Personal life

 Boreanaz was married to Ingrid Quinn from 1997 to 1999.
 He wed Playboy model Jaime Bergman on November 24, 2001.
-They have a son, born May 1, 2002, and a daughter, born August 31, 2009.
+They have a son, Jaden Rayne Boreanaz, born May 1, 2002, and a daughter, Bella Vita Bardot Boreanaz (born Bardot Vita Boreanaz), born August 31, 2009.

 In 2004, Boreanaz underwent reconstructive surgery on the anterior cruciate ligament of his left knee, a result of a running injury he suffered in high school that was not fully corrected at that time.
 His recovery did not prevent Angel production from continuing, but did limit his mobility and physical activities in several episodes, including his directorial debut, "Soul Purpose".

 In 2010, Boreanaz admitted to having an extramarital affair with Rachel Uchitel, the same woman with whom Tiger Woods was alleged to have cheated on his wife.
 Boreanaz has claimed that Uchitel tried to blackmail him.
 At the time of Boreanaz's affair, his wife was pregnant.

-In 2013, Boreanaz, his wife and their friends Melissa and Aaron Ravo started the nail polish line Chrome Girl.
-The two wives run the day-to-day operations while their husbands help with the overall business.
-Boreanaz was involved with the creation of the NHL colors line and supports them publicly, while Aaron, who works in advertising, has helped out with PR work and marketing.
+In 2013, Boreanaz, his wife, and their friends Melissa and Aaron Ravo started the nail polish line Chrome Girl.
+The two wives run the day-to-day operations, while their husbands help with the overall business.
+Boreanaz was involved with the creation of the NHL colors line and supports them publicly, while Aaron, who works in advertising, has helped out with public relations work and marketing.

-Boreanaz is a hockey fan and an avid supporter of the Philadelphia Flyers.
+Boreanaz is a hockey fan and an avid supporter of the Philadelphia Flyers and Philadelphia Eagles.

-Boreanaz has a friendship with his former Bones co-star Emily Deschanel.
+Sexual harassment lawsuit

-A female co-worker on the set of Bones sued him in 2010 for sexual harassment stating he repeatedly attempted to kiss and fondle her.
-In March 2011, the woman's attorney requested the lawsuit be dismissed stating the matter was resolved.
+A co-worker on the set of Bones sued Boreanaz in 2010 for sexual harassment, stating he repeatedly attempted to kiss and fondle her.
+In March 2011, the woman's attorney requested the lawsuit be dismissed, stating the matter was resolved.